juliankrispel/jkrsp/content/blog/terraform-github-actions/index.md

 I've been using terraform at work a lot, to build serverless services on aws.
 It makes building services on AWS a lot easier.
 So I'll start my new blog by showing how few steps it takes to deploy host this blog on s3 and automate deployment via github actions and terraform.

-## Prerequisites

 ### Create an AWS account

-Go to [https://aws.amazon.com/](https://aws.amazon.com/) and create an account
+If you don't already have one, go to [https://aws.amazon.com/](https://aws.amazon.com/) and create an account

 ### Create an s3 bucket for your terraform state

-You'll need this so that terraform can persist state between runs
+You'll need this so that terraform can persist state between runs.

 ### Create a repository with your gatsby site in it